 Manuscripts deemed suitable for formal peer-review are sent to two or more expert reviewers.
 During submission, authors may has an opportunity to identify two or three qualified reviewers with experience in the subject of the submitted manuscript but are not required to do so.
 Reviewers should not be affiliated with the same institution(s) as the author/s.
 Selection of reviewers is at the sole discretion of the editor.
+The Journal follows a single-blind review process, wherein authors remain anonymous and reviewers know the author's name and affiliation.
 Additionally, every manuscript is assigned to a member of the editorial team, who, based on comments from the reviewers, makes a final decision as to whether the manuscript shall be published.
 Reviewer comments and suggestions (acceptance/ rejection/ revisions or amendments to manuscript) are conveyed to the corresponding author.
 Authors may be required to provide a point-by-point response to reviewers' comments and submit a revised manuscript.
 This process is repeated until reviewers and editors are satisfied with the manuscript and deem it publishable in Cardiology Plus.

 Manuscripts accepted for publication are copy edited for grammar, punctuation, print style, and format.
 Page proofs will be provided to the corresponding author.
 The corresponding author is expected to return corrected proofs within fourteen days of their receipt by the author.
 Revisions may not be incorporated in the final publication if proofs are not returned in a timely fashion.
 The process of manuscript submission to final decision and sending and receiving of proofs is completed online.
 The Journal is committed to expedient dissemination of knowledge and information.
 As such, immediately upon acceptance, articles are published online as 'Ahead of Print'.